 Ayurveda uses remedies that are all natural and treat the cause of a disease, rather than just the symptoms.
 All of the treatments used in Ayurvedic healing are free from harmful side effects.

 Herbal remedies, diet, and massage therapy are primary methods of Ayurvedic healing.
-Aromatherapy, gemstones, colors, mantras, and lifestyle factors are also considered in regaining and maintaining health.
+Aromatherapy, Astrological gemstones, colors, mantras, and lifestyle factors are also considered in regaining and maintaining health.
 Ayurvedic therapy includes a unique purification therapy called panchakarma which flushes out accumulated toxins, restores balance, and rejuvenates the entire being.
-Ayurvedic healing also incorporates yoga and spiritual practice as a means for maintaining harmony in life.
+Ayurvedic healing also incorporates Yoga and spiritual practice as a means for maintaining harmony in life.

 Benefits of Ayurveda

 By gaining knowledge of Ayurveda a person begins to understand more about their individual nature and more about those around them.
 The balance of the three doshas (vata, pitta, kapha) in each person varies, creating a unique constitution in every being.
-This individual constitution (prakriti) effects many factors; our attitude, emotions, memory, learning capacity, bodily structure, and which ailments we are more likely to develop when balance is not maintained.
+This individual constitution (prakruti) effects many factors; our attitude, emotions, memory, learning capacity, bodily structure, and which ailments we are more likely to develop when balance is not maintained.